knstantin/DolgovKS-SimpleProgramsCPP/README.md

 **Description:**

 * **SimpleConverter** - Do you need to know how much meters in kilomters, how much liters in galoon, etc?
-Use converter! **It is console application!
-You need to use it in command line!**
+Use converter! **It is console application!**